zzzprojects/docs/entityframework.net/pages/model/code-first-vs-database-first.md

 ---
 PermaID: 1000107
-Name: Code First vs Database First
+Title: Entity Framework Code First vs Database First
+MetaDescription: Unlock the power of Entity Framework by understanding the difference between code first and database first approaches.
+Learn about both approaches and find the best one for you.
+LastMod: 2023-02-24
 Tags: model code-first database-first
 ---

-# Code First vs Database First
+# Entity Framework Code First vs Database First

 ## Code First vs Database First